perathambkk/probabilistic-lexicon-classification/README.md

 # A Python3 compatible fork of Unsupervised Learning for Lexicon-Based Classification (with a notebook)

-This is the implementation from the eponymous AAAI 2017 paper.
+This is the (forked :fork_and_knife:) implementation from the eponymous AAAI 2017 paper.

 Please cite:
 ```